ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Hickerson.rst

 *"I came from doing a very different kind of programming to doing web development.
 I didn't know what I was doing, and a lot of it was learning."*

 Bryan is currently a web developer.
-He actually entered the industry industry as a low-level, database programmer.
+He actually entered the industry as a low-level, database programmer.
 Once he joined his current company, he made the transition to web development.